CIDRAM/Docs/readme.en.md

 CIDRAM is able to pseudonymise IP addresses when logging them, if this is something you might need or want to do.
 When CIDRAM pseudonymises IP addresses, when logged, the final octet of IPv4 addresses, and everything after the second part of IPv6 addresses is represented by an "x" (effectively rounding IPv4 addresses to the initial address of the 24th subnet they factor into, and IPv6 addresses to the initial address of the 32nd subnet they factor into).

 *Note: CIDRAM's IP address pseudonymisation process doesn't affect CIDRAM's IP tracking feature.
-If this is a problem for you, it may be best to disable IP tracking entirely.
-This can be achieved by setting `track_mode` to `false` and by avoiding any modules.*
+If this is a problem for you, it may be best to disable IP tracking entirely.*

 *Relevant configuration directives:*
-- `signatures` -> `track_mode`
 - `legal` -> `pseudonymise_ip_addresses`

 ##### 11.3.6 OMITTING LOG INFORMATION